-The consent must be obtained in a manner that reasonably demonstrates that the individual is able to access the information to be provided in an electronic form.
+The consent must be obtained in a manner that reasonably demonstrates that the person can access the information to be provided in an electronic form.
 For example, if you are going to send financial information by email, you could send a request for consent to the recipient via email, require the recipient to respond in a like manner, and maintain a record of that response.